-As the first Pioneer Home, Sitka’s history is woven into the fabric of Alaska.
-While the building has been renovated and modernized, it still holds dear the legacy of Alaska’s Pioneers.
-Sitka Pioneer Home is licensed for 75 beds.
-To read more about this home, follow the link to the Sitka Pioneer Home (http://dhss.alaska.gov/daph/Pages/sitka/default.aspx).
+As the site of the first Pioneer Home, Sitka’s history is woven into the fabric of Alaska.
+While the current 75-bed home, built in the 1930s, has been renovated and modernized, it still holds dear the legacy of Alaska’s pioneers.

 Levels of Care

 TThe Pioneer Home offers three levels of care.
 Each resident receives a comprehensive assessment to identify her or his appropriate care level

 • Level I servicesinclude housing, meals, emergency assistance, and opportunities for recreation, home activities, and events.
 Monthly rate: $2,350